emilytwines/cayman/_talks/2020-07-16-talk-OyeDrum.md

 ---

-I was asked to give a short talk for OyeDrum Magazine as part of their Volume II celebration on the live video game lookingGlass.
+I was asked to give a short talk for OyeDrum Magazine as part of their Volume II celebration on the live video game _lookingGlass_.

+I discussed the content of the piece, focusing on its methods of creating narrative.